Hello friends of live music,

 - To invite, involve and include our diverse community including the disabled and indigenous, especially with regard to music, performing arts, food, dance, costume and culture.

-We also want to hear from all potential volunteers to help us with the presentation and production of our festival.
+We are keen to hear from all potential volunteers to help us with the presentation and production of our festival.
 We need people to

 - work on the gate